ArpitaSatsangi/ArpitaSatsangi/README.md

 ### Hi there 👋

-- 👯 I am Arpita Satsangi.
+- 👯 I am Arpita Satsangi
-- 📖 I'm currently pursuing a degree in Electrical Engineering with a specialization in Computer Science.
+- 📖 I'm currently pursuing a degree in Electrical Engineering with a specialization in Computer Science
-- 🌱 I’m currently learning machine learning.
+- 🌱 I’m currently learning machine learning
 - 😄 Pronouns: She/her
 - ✨ Connect with me on: www.linkedin.com/in/arpita-satsangi-abs37161015
 - ⚡ Hobbies: dancing, singing, reading, writing, walking